The depth-weight compatibility on the motivic fundamental Lie algebra and the Bloch-Kato conjecture for modular forms: Lower bounds on the space of cup products of Eisenstein classes

-Note that the images of the horizontal homomorphisms are annihilated by $\boldsymbol e_0$ as ${\fraku}_+^{\mathrm g}$ is annihilated by $\be_0$.
-Thus, for any positive integers $i,j $ such that $m=i+j$, we have the commutative diagram by the natural isomorphism (\ref{eq17}).
-Therefore, by taking the dual of the diagram above and taking their sum, we have
+Note that the images of the horizontal homomorphisms are annihilated by $\mathrm{ad}(\boldsymbol e_0)$ because ${\fraku}_+^{\mathrm g}$ is annihilated by $\mathrm{ad}(\boldsymbol e_0)$.
+Thus, for any positive integers $i,j $ such that $m=i+j$, we have the commutative diagram { }by the natural isomorphism (\ref{eq17}).
+Therefore, by taking the dual of the diagram above and by taking their sum, we have the following commutative diagram: { }Thus, we have the conclusion of the theorem by the diagram above and Corollary \ref{cor3-4}. \end{proof} \begin{corollary} Under Hypothesis \ref{hyp2-2}, we have an inequality that